Skip to main content

 Open

-As of July 2024, the Coast Guard had established six performance goals for the commercial fishing vessel safety program.
+In February 2024, the Coast Guard established six performance goals for the commercial fishing vessel safety program.
 However, the six performance goals do not fully address all aspects of the program's strategic goals.
-Specifically, the Coast Guard has not established performance goals related to reducing environmental damage, conducting at-sea boardings, or increasing the safety of high-risk vessels-key aspects of the commercial fishing vessel safety program's strategic goals.
-Coast Guard officials stated their intent is to establish performance goals that fully address all aspects of the program's strategic goals.
+Specifically, as of May 2025, the Coast Guard has not established performance goals for the program that are related to reducing environmental damage, conducting at-sea boardings, or increasing the safety of high-risk vessels-key aspects of the commercial fishing vessel safety program's strategic goals.
 We continue to monitor the Coast Guard's progress on implementing this recommendation.

 United States Coast Guard The Commandant of the Coast Guard should ensure that the Fishing Vessel Safety Division sets realistic targets for the commercial fishing vessel safety program's performance goals.
 (Recommendation 5)

-As of July 2024, the Coast Guard had set targets for the commercial fishing vessel safety program's six performance goals.
-We found that some of these targets are realistic because they reflect past performance and will be adjusted based on actual results.
+In February 2024, the Coast Guard set targets for the commercial fishing vessel safety program's six performance goals.
+We found that some of these targets were realistic because they reflected past performance and will be adjusted based on actual results.
 For example, for 2024, the Coast Guard set a target of 5,000 dockside exams conducted and 5,000 safety decals issued.
 In 2023, the Coast Guard conducted roughly 5,300 dockside exams and issued almost 4,100 safety decals.
 The Coast Guard stated that it will measure performance by analyzing actual numbers against the targets and that a 10 percent variance warrants consideration to adjust the next year's targets.
 However, the Coast Guard did not set realistic targets for its performance goals related to commercial fishing vessel losses and fatalities.
-The 2024 target for both goals was set at zero-which is the same target we evaluated in our November 2022 report.
-Coast Guard officials explained that the targets for these goals reflect the ideal end state and said their intent is to develop more realistic annual targets for these goals.
-We continue to monitor the Coast Guard's progress on implementing this recommendation.
+The 2024 target for both goals was set at zero, which is the same target we evaluated in our November 2022 report.
+In May 2025, Coast Guard officials said they do not intend to change the target for these goals because the only acceptable number of vessel losses or fatalities in a given year is zero.
+We continue to believe this recommendation is important because realistic performance targets would enable Coast Guard to determine whether the commercial fishing vessel safety program's various efforts are achieving their intended near-term results, to identify areas for improvement if targets are not met, and to assess progress towards achieving a significant reduction in commercial fishing vessel losses and fatalities.

 United States Coast Guard The Commandant of the Coast Guard should ensure that the Fishing Vessel Safety Division uses performance data to assess progress towards the commercial fishing vessel safety program's goals on a regular basis.
 (Recommendation 6)

-As of July 2024, officials from the Coast Guard's commercial fishing vessel safety program said that previous year performance will be assessed in January of the current year.
-However, officials have not documented the responsibilities and processes for assessing program performance in policies or procedures.
-Coast Guard officials stated their intent to document these responsibilities and processes.
-We continue to monitor the Coast Guard's progress on implementing this recommendation.
+In February 2024, officials from the Coast Guard's commercial fishing vessel safety program said that previous year performance will be assessed in January of the current year.
+In June 2025, officials provided agency guidance for assessing each of the program's six performance goals.
+We continue to monitor the Coast Guard's progress on implementing this recommendation as it develops performance goals for the program that are related to reducing environmental damage, conducting at-sea boardings, and increasing the safety of high-risk vessels.

 Full Report